 good composition in art attracts the viewers

-center lines are the #1 rule of composition
+center lines: the #1 rule of composition

 Center lines can make or break our compositions.